How To Combine PPC and SEO Synergies

 Ad Copy Testing for Meta Descriptions

-To drive higher click through rates (CTR’s) from your organic traffic, you’ll want to customize your meta description to showcase your value and include a call to action to pique the users’ interest.
+To drive higher click-through rates (CTRs) from your organic traffic, you’ll want to customize your meta description to showcase your value and include a call to action to pique the users’ interest.

-If you don’t add in a meta description (screenshot below), Google will insert language from the landing page.
-This is OK, but even better if you can customize to include language you know will resonate with your audience.
+If you don’t add a meta description (screenshot below), Google will insert language from the landing page.
+This is OK, but even better if you can customize it to include language you know will resonate with your audience.

-Instead of just guessing which meta copy you should have in your meta description, leverage your Google ad performance reporting to drive the best click-through rate.
+Instead of guessing which meta copy you should have in your meta description, leverage your Google ad performance reporting to drive the best click-through rate.
 I’ll explain how:

 Cutting Ad Spend

-While Google Search ads work very well, you need to be mindful of your organic ranking for specific keywords as there could be keywords where you might be paying for traffic, but may not necessarily need to.
+While Google Search ads work very well, you need to be mindful of your organic ranking for specific keywords, as there could be keywords where you might be paying for traffic but may not necessarily need to.

 How About You?